Growing bonsai? Knowing about plant pests comes with the territory!

 If you don’t know, never spray pesticides first.

+- Mites – In the world of bonsai, mites also rank pretty high on the bad bug scale.
+They appear on temperate, tropical, indoor and outdoor plants.
 The type of mites we see most often are what we call red spider mites.
 They are barely visible, but can be easily spotted on a piece of white paper.

 We often assume mites only attack our juniper bonsai, not so!
 I have seen them on everything from regular house plants to trees in the yard.